tl-masterlist/VTuber-Translators-Master-List/README.md

-## TL;DR
+# TL;DR

 While we recommend everyone read this entire document, maybe you're too lazy...

-- **If you're here to recommend a channel, click** [here](https://link-to-section-about-recommending-channels).
+## If you just want to see what's recommended, here is the [Master list](https://github.com/tl-masterlist/VTuber-Translators-Master-List/blob/master/Master%20List.md).
-- **If you're knowledgable in JP/IN/KR/etc and want to help by confirming accuracy of translations, click** [here](https://link-to-section-about-tl-check).
+### If you want to recommend a channel, click [here](#recommending-channels).
-- **If you just want to see what's recommended, check the** [Master list](https://github.com/jogerj/VTuber-Translators-Master-List/blob/master/Master%20List.md).
+### If you're knowledgable in JP/CN/ID/KR/etc. and want to help by checking accuracy of translations, click [here](https://github.com/tl-masterlist/VTuber-Translators-Master-List/issues/8).

 # Preface

-This is a list of **great and decent VTuber translation channels.** It is a growing and ever-changing list of JP->ENG VTuber translators that we collectively recommend to others.
+This is a list of **great and decent VTuber translation channels.** It is a growing and ever-changing list of VTuber translators that we collectively recommend to others.
 There are some small/unknown but excellent translators out there as well, and we want this to be a way to highlight them!
 Hopefully, with the power of DEMOCRACY™, we can make this work.

 **We define “great translations” as translations that maintain consistently good translation quality (accuracy in meaning), often with proper editing and overall clip selection "quality."
 Their work shows effort and a level of standard and professionalism that respects the VTubers, who are the talents we want to feature.**